arttuladhar/learn/content/Amazon Web Services/AWS Solutions Architect/05-Networking.md

 A proxy server acts as a gateway between you and the internet.
 It's an intermediary server separating end users from the websites they browse.
 Proxy servers provide varying levels of functionality, security, and privacy depending on your use case, needs, or company policy.

 A proxy server is a type of gateway that sits between a private and public network.
 Proxy servers can also choose to pass on traffic or not based on network layer appliances eg, username or element of corporate identity.
+It inspects outbound requests from an on-premise or private network client

 ## Virtual Private Cloud (VPC)